gitpoap/gitpoap-backend/docs/Multi-repo-projects.md

 ## Rollout Plan

-We will do the rollout in four steps (all within the same day, ideally within the same hour or so -- perhaps late at night):
+We will do the rollout in three steps (all within the same day, ideally within the same hour or so -- perhaps late at night):

 1. In our first rollout to PROD, we will:
     - Add the `Project` table to the DB